-The 2013 Legislature passed SB 108 which extends the credit through 2019.
+The 2013 Legislature passed SB 108, which extends the credit through 2019.
 Among other changes, the legislation made the definition of a "permanent, irrevocable fund" which can accept donations eligible for the credit refer to the Uniform Prudent Management of Institutional Funds Act (Title 72, Chapter 30).

-The table shows credits claimed on corporate tax returns by fiscal year for 2008 and by tax year for 2009 through 2014.
+The table shows credits claimed on corporate tax returns by tax year for 2009 through 2016.